fsmosca/savvy/README.md

                         An option to analyze the game of a specified player name.
 Example: --playername "Carlsen,
                         Magnus"
-  --analyzewinloss      A flag to enable analyzing games which have
+  --analyzewin          A flag to enable analyzing games which have
-                        1-0 or 0-1 results.
+                        1-0 or 0-1 results or when a specified player name won the game.
+  --analyzedraw         A flag to enable analyzing games which have
+                        1/2-1/2 results only.
+  --analyzewhite        A flag to only analyze the game of a player
+                        name when this player is playing white.
+This is useful when --playername option is used.
+  --analyzeblack        A flag to only analyze the game of a player
+                        name when this player is playing black.
+This is useful when --playername option is used.
+  --analyzeloss         A flag to enable analyzing games where player
+                        name loses the game.
+This is useful when --playername option is used.
   --version             show version information and exit -h, --help            show this help message and exit
 ```